Leaders of Tomorrow

 3201 E. COLONIAL AVE; ORLANDO, FL

-Contact us today to sign your student up!
-This program meets once a month on Sunday afternoons at the National Entrepreneur Center from 2-5 PM.
+Contact us today to sign your student up.
+This program meets once a month from September to June on Sunday afternoons (typically 3rd Sunday) at the National Entrepreneur Center from 2:30pm – 5:30pm.
+The NEC is located in the Fashion Square Mall; park in garage between JC Penny and Planet Fitness.

 The LOT program targets high school students who demonstrate promise, drive and ambition across a broad spectrum.
 We have developed a curriculum focused on leadership and business that combines lectures, class assignments and “hands on” activities allowing students to apply learning objectives designed to guide them toward lifelong success.
 The LOT program also includes such benefits as business education from and direct exposure to some of Central Florida’s leading professionals, entrepreneurs and educators.